Inference Networks for Sequential Monte Carlo in Graphical Models: Preliminaries

 \subsection{Target densities and proposal kernels}

 The choice of incremental target densities is application-specific; innovation in SMC algorithms often involves proposing novel manners for constructing sequences of intermediate distributions.
+These incremental densities do not necessarily need to correspond to marginal distributions of full target.
 Particularly relevant recent work directed towards improving SMC inference in the same class of models we address includes the Biips ordering and arrangement algorithm \citep{todeschini2014biips}, the divide and conquer approach \citep{lindsten2014divide}, and heuristics for scoring orderings in general factor graphs \citep{naesseth2014sequential,naesseth2015towards}.
 All these methods provide a means for selecting a sequence of intermediate target densities --- however, given a sequence of targets, one still must supply an appropriate proposal density.

 The ideal choice for this proposal in general is found by proposing directly from the incremental change in densities \citep{doucet2000sequential}, with